 ———————————————————–This short documentary was filmed at Cove Park during summer 2010 and features Christos Tsiolkas, Luke Fowler, Deirdre Nelson, Frances Priest and Janice Parker discussing their residencies.

-Writers must include in their application a two-page introductory statement about their work and their reasons for applying for the residency, a current CV and a 3000 word writing sample.
-For full details download the 2017 Application Guidelines (PDF).
+Writers must include in their application a two-page introductory statement about their work and their reasons for applying for the residency, a current CV and a 3000-word writing sample.
+For full details download the 2018 Application Guidelines (PDF).

 Writers who don’t meet the application requirements can still stay at Cove Park.
-Accommodation and studio space is available for hire between September and April by individuals with a creative project.
-A single cube (the self catering individual live/work spaces) costs £60 per night with a two night minimum; double and group rates are also available.
+Accommodation and studio space is available for hire between October and April by individuals with a creative project.
+A single cube (the self-catering individual live/work spaces) costs £60 per night with a two-night minimum; double and group rates are also available.